KoalaPlot/koalaplot-core/README.md

     * Support for clustered and stacked bars
     * Support for negative values and bars that don't start at 0
     * Customizable first-draw animation
-    * Zoom and pan one or both axes (Android only, for now)
+    * Zoom and pan one or both axes (except for mobile platforms within js and wasmJs)
 * Bullet Graph
     * Individual or multiple vertically aligned bullet graphs
 * Radar/Polar/Spider plots
     * Lines, areas, symbols, or a combination
     * Configurable origin position and angle orientation (clockwise/counter-clockwise)
 * Chart layout
     * Combines an optional Composable title, plot, and legend with any of 4 positions
 * Legends